Daniel: Chapter 2

 Setting

 In his book, Daniel, Walvoord pointed out the chiastic symmetry of the section of Daniel that is devoted to the Gentile kingdoms, where Daniel writes in the Aramaic language from the second half of Daniel 2:4 through Daniel 7:28.
 The order of the topical events from Daniel 2 through Daniel 4 are in reverse order from Daniel 5 through Daniel 7.
-He wrote that Daniel 2 and Daniel 7 are devoted to the end of the Gentile nations and the ushering in of the Lord’s millennial kingdom after the tribulation, Daniel 2:43-45, Daniel 7:23-27.
+Walvoord wrote that Daniel 2 and Daniel 7 are devoted to the ultimate demise of the Gentile nations and the ushering in of the Lord’s millennial kingdom after the tribulation, Daniel 2:43-45, Daniel 7:23-27.
 Daniel 3 and Daniel 6 show the horrific persecution of the Jews under the power of the Gentile nations, which will continue until the Lord returns, Revelation 19:11-16, Zechariah 14:3-5.
 The third and last of these comparisons is Daniel 4 and Daniel 5.
 These chapters show the beginning and the end of the Babylonian empire.
-The beginning of the empire's greatness was as the head of Gold in King Nebuchadnezzar’s first dream, Daniel 2:37-38.
-This was confirmed in his second dream, Daniel 4:20-22.
-The end of the Babylonian kingdom came when King Belshazzar ruled in Babylon.
-He had the vision of the hand writing on the wall during his drunken feast while the enemy was at his gate laying siege against him, Daniel 5:1-4, 5.
-It was after the writing on the wall that Daniel was eventually called in to interpret the words and God’s intention to remove him from power that very night, Daniel 5:22-28, 30-31.
-In all these chapters, God shows that He is sovereign over all the affairs of all mankind; His Word that is in the Bible shall go forth, it shall not return to Him void, but shall accomplish that which He intended and it will prosper where He sent it, Isaiah 55:11.

-As God had prepared Moses to lead the nation of Israel out of Egypt, so He prepared Daniel, Hananiah, Mishael, and Azariah for their service while under the rule of King Nebuchadnezzar.
-The end of Daniel 1:1-21 describes their God-given skill and understanding, Daniel 1:17-21.
-Since we do not know anything about Daniel’s childhood, we do not know if he was able to interpret dreams as a boy like Joseph did.
+Just as God had prepared Moses to lead the nation of Israel out of Egypt, so He prepared Daniel, Hananiah, Mishael, and Azariah for their service while under the rule of King Nebuchadnezzar.
+The end of Daniel 1:1-21 describes their proven God-given skill and understanding, Daniel 1:17-21.
+Since there is nothing about Daniel’s childhood, it is not known if he was able to interpret dreams as a boy like Joseph did.
 Nevertheless, both Joseph and Daniel recognized that their abilities came from the Lord, and gave the glory to God for the revelation of the meaning for the dreams, Genesis 41:15-16, Daniel 2:26-28.
-Though scripture does not demonstrate any prior situation in which Daniel had an experience with interpretations of dreams, we do see a manifestation of Daniel’s faith through his prayer to God.
+Scripture goes on to show the manifestation of Daniel’s faith through his prayers to God throughout the book of Daniel.

-In Daniel 2:1-4, the king had a troubling dream.
-It is brought out later in the chapter in Daniel 2:29 that the purpose of the dream was to show the king “… what should come to pass hereafter …”.
+It is brought out in Daniel 2:29 that the purpose of King Nebuchadnezzar’s dream was to show the king “… what should come to pass hereafter …”.
 This chapter and the remaining chapters in Daniel are all about future events as they relate to the Gentiles and to Israel.
 Who knows what may have been on the mind of the king that night, but it does not matter.
 It was the Lord's time to reveal to mankind the changes that would take place over several millennia during the Gentile rule over the land of Israel and Jerusalem, and the signs of His first and second advents, the first having already been fulfilled.
-It was also the time for the Lord to reveal the true nature of the gifts in discernment in dreams and visions that He had blessed Daniel with, Daniel 1:17.
+It was also the time for the Lord to reveal the true nature of the gifts of discernment in dreams and visions that He had blessed Daniel with, Daniel 1:17.
 In the current situation as revealed in this section, as sometimes happens, the king had forgotten the details of the dream when he awoke, but not the emotional trauma he suffered as he experienced the dream.
 God had impressed on him an intense dream, and he sought out its meaning.
 In the discourse the king had with the magicians, astrologers, sorcerers, and the Chaldeans in his court, he asked two questions:

 - The details of the dream that he had forgotten